 There are few areas of the Middle East where a Pride Parade on the order of the one in Tel Aviv could occur.
 There are few places in the region where people are free enough to do something like that, even if they wanted to.
 But there are many places all over the world where the kind of hate that led to the Dolphinarium bombing and the Orlando shootings continues to fester.
 I believe that PDLI and programs like it that take young people with high potential and put them on the ground, face-to-face, with everyone from “average citizens” to leaders in economics, politics, security, and social justice are one of the ways we learn, grow, understand, and help each other.

-The author is an Army officer with more than 22 years of service in operational units and as an instructor at the United States Military Academy at West Point, where he currently heads the Officership capstone program.
+Lieutenant Colonel Charles Faint is an Army officer with more than 22 years of service in operational units and as an instructor at the United States Military Academy at West Point, where he currently heads the Officership capstone program.
 He served a six-month peacekeeping mission with the 101st Airborne Division along the Egypt/Israel border as well as two yearlong assignments in the Republic of Korea and seven combat tours in Afghanistan and Iraq, all with Special Operations units.
 He is a proud 2013 graduate of Yale University’s Jackson Institute for Global Affairs.
-This article represents a personal opinion of the author.
-Neither the author’s views nor the Peace and Dialogue Leadership Initiative are officially endorsed by the US Government, the Department of Defense, Yale University, or the United States Military Academy at West Point.
+This article represents the personal opinion of the author.
+Neither the author’s views nor the Peace and Dialogue Leadership Initiative are officially endorsed by the U.S. Government, the Department of Defense, Yale University, or the United States Military Academy at West Point.